 - Australian citizen or permanent resident

-- Have positive attitude towards school
+- Positive attitude towards school and high attendance rates

 - Demonstrate they participate in school life